harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 We don’t auto-reload cache on backend as a synchronous job or similar.
 Any execution of that particular pipeline or involving that particular template/input set updates the cached content as we fetch everything from Git during execution.

-Until any user-driven operation is performed, for example, reload-from-git button on UI, execution of the pipeline/any entity via the RUN button/UI or execution of entity via trigger, and so on.
+Until any user-driven operation is performed, for example, reload-from-Git button on UI, execution of the pipeline/any entity via the RUN button/UI or execution of entity via trigger, and so on.

 ### Can I customize the looping conditions and behavior?